-The Fragile Families and Child Wellbeing Study (FFCWS) is a longitudinal birth cohort study of nearly 5,000 children born in large US cities between 1998 and 2000.
+The Future of Families and Child Wellbeing Study (FFCWS) is a longitudinal birth cohort study of nearly 5,000 children born in large US cities between 1998 and 2000.
 Between 1998 through 2017, six waves of data have been collected from these children and their families, from birth through adolescence.
 The original study design called for a large oversample of births to unmarried parents, making the data a valuable resource for studying racial and economic disparities in health and wellbeing.
 The publicly available data includes information from: interviews with mothers and fathers (birth, ages 1, 3, 5, and 9), interviews with primary caregivers (ages 3, 5, 9, 15), child assessments (ages 3, 5, 9 and 15), child interviews (ages 9 and 15), child care provider interviews (age 3), and teacher interviews (age 5 and 9).

 The Latin American Migration Project (LAMP) is a collaborative research project based at Princeton University and the University of Guadalajara.
 The LAMP was born as an extension of the Mexican Migration Project (MMP), which was created in 1982 by an interdisciplinary team of researchers to advance our understanding of the complex processes of international migration and immigration to the United States.
 Data gathered by the MMP have been the source of a sizable amount of research on international migration.
 The purpose of the LAMP is to extend this research to migration flows originating in other Latin American countries.